 Because referring hospital physicians believe that their members will receive home health and may plan their discharges accordingly, the report encourages care teams to address gaps in understanding, anticipate barriers to service, and strengthen communication between inpatient teams and home health agencies.

-The number of Medicare beneficiaries is projected to grow to more than 80 million by 2030, up from 54 million in 2015.
+Medicare beneficiaries are projected to grow to more than 80 million by 2030, up from 54 million in 2015.
 Meanwhile, the percentage of total Medicare beneficiaries enrolled in a MA plan increased steadily from 19% in 2007 to 51% in 2023.
-To deliver high-quality member-centered care while controlling costs, MA plans need to optimize treatment of their members in the home setting, according to the report.

 To deliver high-quality member-centered care while controlling costs, MA plans need to optimize treatment of their members in the home setting.